tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 slip out of one of my doorways down there on the bottom, swim over here and get a stick, and fill my stomach.
 Isn't it handy?"

-[Illustration]

-XIV

-A FOOTPRINT IN THE MUD
+<h2 id="ch14"><a href="#ch14"><span>XIV</span> A Footprint in the Mud</a></h2>

 Very early one morning Paddy the Beaver heard Sammy Jay making a terrible fuss over in the aspen-trees on the edge of the pond Paddy had made in the Green Forest.
-Paddy couldn't see because she was inside his house, and it has no window, but she could hear. she wrinkled up his brows thoughtfully.
+Paddy couldn't see because she was inside her house, and it has no window, but she could hear.
+She wrinkled up her brows thoughtfully.

-"Seems to me that Sammy is very much excited this morning," said he, talking to himself, a way she has because she is so much alone.
-"When he screams like that, Sammy is usually trying to do two things at once--make trouble for somebody and keep somebody else out of trouble;
+"Seems to me that Sammy is very much excited this morning," said she, talking to herself, a way she has because she is so much alone.
+"When she screams like that, Sammy is usually trying to do two things at once — make trouble for somebody and keep somebody else out of trouble;
 and when you come to think of it, that's rather a funny way of doing.
 It shows that she isn't all bad, and at the same time she is a long way from being all good.
 Now, I should say from the sounds that Sammy has discovered Reddy Fox trying to steal up on some one over where my aspen-trees are growing.
-Reddy is afraid of me, but I suspect that he knows that Peter Rabbit has been hanging around here a lot lately, watching me work, and she thinks perhaps she can catch Peter.
+Reddy is afraid of me, but I suspect that he knows that Peter Rabbit has been hanging around here a lot lately, watching me work, and he thinks perhaps he can catch Peter.
 I shall have to whisper in one of Peter's long ears and tell him to watch out."

 After a while she heard Sammy Jay's voice growing fainter and fainter in the Green Forest.
 Finally she couldn't hear it at all.
-"Whoever was there has gone away, and Sammy has followed just to torment them," thought Paddy. she was very busy making a bed. she is very particular about his bed, is Paddy the Beaver. she makes it of fine splinters of wood which he splits off with those wonderful great cutting teeth of his.
+"Whoever was there has gone away, and Sammy has followed just to torment them," thought Paddy.
+She was very busy making a bed.
+She is very particular about her bed, is Paddy the Beaver.
+She makes it of fine splinters of wood which she splits off with those wonderful great cutting teeth of hers.
 This makes the driest kind of a bed.
-It requires a great deal of patience and work, but patience is one of the first things a little Beaver learns, and honest work well done is one of the greatest pleasures in the world, as Paddy long ago found out for himself.
-So she kept at work on his bed for some time after all was still outside.
+It requires a great deal of patience and work, but patience is one of the first things a little Beaver learns, and honest work well done is one of the greatest pleasures in the world, as Paddy long ago found out for herself.
+So she kept at work on her bed for some time after all was still outside.

-At last Paddy decided that she would go over to his aspen-trees and look them over to decide which ones she would cut the next night. she slid down one of his long halls, out the doorway at the bottom of the pond, and then swam up to the surface, where she floated for a few minutes with just his head out of water.
-And all the time his eyes and nose and ears were busy looking, smelling, and listening for any sign of danger.
+At last Paddy decided that she would go over to her aspen-trees and look them over to decide which ones she would cut the next night.
+She slid down one of her long halls, out the doorway at the bottom of the pond, and then swam up to the surface, where she floated for a few minutes with just her head out of water.
+And all the time her eyes and nose and ears were busy looking, smelling, and listening for any sign of danger.
 Everything was still.
 Sure that she was quite safe, Paddy swam across to the place where the aspen-trees grew, and waddled out on the shore.

-Paddy looked this way and looked that way. she looked up in the tree tops, and she looked off up the hill, but most of all she looked at the ground.
+Paddy looked this way and looked that way.
+She looked up in the tree tops, and she looked off up the hill, but most of all she looked at the ground.
 Yes, Sir, Paddy just studied the ground.
 You see, she hadn't forgotten the fuss Sammy Jay had been making there, and she was trying to find out what it was all about.
 At first she didn't see anything unusual, but by and by she happened to notice a little wet place, and right in the middle of it was something that made Paddy's eyes open wide.
 It was a footprint!
-Some one had carelessly stepped in the mud.
+Someone had carelessly stepped in the mud.

-"Ha!" exclaimed Paddy, and the hair on his back lifted ever so little, and for a minute she had a prickly feeling all over.
+"Ha!" exclaimed Paddy, and the hair on her back lifted ever so little, and for a minute she had a prickly feeling all over.
 The footprint was very much like that of Reddy Fox, only it was larger.